TylerMcCraw/TylerMcCraw.github.io/_posts/2016-07-10-reverse-engineer.md

 For the purposes of demoing how to decompile an APK, I've built a dummy APK out of an Android Studio project template that contains a single Activity and a single Fragment (along with layout resources for each).
 My project, like any other Android project contains the Android Manifest file and Gradle scripts.
 I'm also going to assume you're using a Mac, but note that the three aforementioned tools have installation instructions for other platforms on their respective websites.

 ## Step 1: Extract the Android Resources using Apktool
-Latest Apktool installation instructions can be found here: http://ibotpeaches.github.io/Apktool/install/
+Latest Apktool installation instructions can be found [here](http://ibotpeaches.github.io/Apktool/install/)

 1. Download the Apktool mac [wrapper script](https://raw.githubusercontent.com/iBotPeaches/Apktool/master/scripts/osx/apktool) (Right click, Save Link As apktool) Or rename after downloading file via cli: `mv apktool.txt apktool`
 2. Download [apktool-2](https://bitbucket.org/iBotPeaches/apktool/downloads)
 3. Rename downloaded jar to apktool.jar